rogervila/equipment/website/blog/2022-03-11-welcome/index.md

 ---
 slug: welcome
-title: Welcome
+title: Welcome to Equipment, the root of your next Python project
 authors: [rogervila]
 tags: []
 ---

-# Welcome to Equipment, the root of your next Python project

 Equipment is a Python framework focused on the developer experience.
 Its goal is to avoid repeating basic application setups like handling configuration files or configuring database connections.